touziboke/net11/posts/the-growing-disconnect-between-the-stock-market-and-the-real-economy.md

 ### Money has no value these days

-As part of the Central Bank monetary policies, the price of money has been driven to nearly zero or even negative in certain parts of the world.
+As part of the Central Bank monetary policies, the price of money has been driven to nearly zero or [even negative in certain parts of the world](https://www.europeanceo.com/finance/as-negative-interest-rates-persist-banks-are-stepping-into-the-unknown/), and we are not referring to some obscure banana republic.
 Low interest rates play a significant role in inflating asset prices as it increases the present value of future cash flows.

 ### In conclusion - Where do we go from here?